 Having said that, reach is certainly one of the most important ingredients.
 And in today’s marketplace, brands often categorize influencers by the number of followers they have.

-You won’t see these technical terms in someone’s social media profile.
-They’re unofficial labels that people in the marketing world use to categorize influencers and their reach.
+You won’t see these technical terms in someone’s social media marketing profile.
+They’re unofficial labels that people in the online marketing world use to categorize influencers and their reach.
 However, being aware of these different buckets will help you understand the market better.

 Now that we understand what it means to have influence and who counts as an influencer, let’s explore the topic of influencer marketing.

-Influencer marketing has always been around in the form of celebrity endorsements, but it’s taken on a new life with social media.
+Influencer marketing has always been around in the form of celebrity endorsements, but it’s taken on a new life with social media platforms.
 Smaller brands who never would have been able to partner with Hollywood stars and mega athletes can now align themselves with micro-influencers in a specific niche and enjoy positive feedback.

 Why are brands willing to spend so much on influencer marketing?
 Well, the proof is in the pudding.
 Research shows: